fhiso/legacy-format/media-type-spec.md

 - it ensures a text paylaod can never be confused with a pointer
 - it keeps pre-7.0 "escape sequences" unchanged
-- it doubles the minumum number of @ to do that
+- it adds the minumum number of @ to meet the above two goals
-- systems that wish to double more @ can do so be defining a payload text modification as part of the semantics of payloads in their specification
+- it allows a spec to require more doubling by defining a text payload modification as part of the semantics of payloads in that spec
 {/}

 Each **line terminator** matches production `LineTerm`